Project Management - R&D Optimization/Deployment

-We help our clients develop a better understanding of the critical technical issues that need to be addressed and the obstacles that must be surmounted by their project teams in order to achieve success.
-This improved understanding produces greater clarity regarding the skill sets that need to be available within a project team, as well as any additional resources and support that the team may need.
+By observing and evaluating the current processes and challenges that our clients face, we help them develop a better understanding of the critical technical issues that need to be addressed and the obstacles that must be surmounted to achieve success.
+This improved understanding produces greater clarity and direction regarding the specific skill sets that need to be available within a project team, as well as any additional resources and support that the team may need.
 If requested by our client, we also help the team in the detailed planning and monitoring of the project.

-We also help our clients recruit new employees with needed skills.
-Hiring with the help of B&A costs far less than hiring with the help of a recruiting firm.
-B&A only bills its clients a consulting fee for the amount of time we spent in the hiring effort, while a recruiting firm normally charges a commission equal to a substantial percentage of the first-year salary of a new employee that it identified for a client.
+Additionally, we help our clients recruit new employees to address those skills requirements, at far less cost to the client than working with a traditional recruiting firm.
+We only bill our clients a consulting fee for the amount of time we spent in the hiring effort, while a recruiting firm normally charges a commission equal to a substantial percentage of the first-year salary of a new employee it identified for a client.